PierrickPro/rabbitmq_tutorial/README.md

 - If you omit setting the `prefetch_count`, the default round-robin algorithm distributes messages.
 Running 2 consumers without specifying the `prefetch_count` will result in one consumer processing messages with even message IDs, while the other handles odd message IDs.

+## Pub-Sub

+Implementing the pub-sub messaging pattern.

+### Producer Setup

+For this setup, producers publish messages to a specific exchange without knowledge of queues.

+### Consumer1 - Subscribing to the Exchange

+Consumer1 binds the same exchange to its channel.
+Here, you don't need to specify a queue name.
+The server generates a queue name automatically.
+This queue is exclusive, and the server can close it when unused.

+### Consumer2 - Not Binding to the Exchange

+Consumer2 deliberately avoids binding the exchange to its channel.

+### Running the Scenario

+With both consumers and the publisher running, you'll notice that only Consumer1 receives messages.
+This outcome is because Consumer1 is the only consumer bound to the exchange.

+This Publisher-Subscriber setup demonstrates RabbitMQ's flexibility in managing message routing, allowing consumers to subscribe to relevant exchanges without the producer needing to know the specifics of consumer queues.
+The messages can now be delivered to multiple consumers via different queues.